kaedonfoster/MakerProjectWebpageBulder/README.md

-This Website builder took me roughly 6 weeks working every weekend on this!
+This Website builder took me roughly 6 weeks working every weekend on this and a few class times!
 My computer teacher last year challenged me to learn and create a program like this, and I have done it!

 To run this program just download the files and run the .exe file.